anthonye2007/vr-software-engineering-post/post.md

 As a programmer, you are tasked with updating the lander's software to reposition itself safely on solid ground and you have 24 hours before its batteries die and the probe deflects off the comet surface.
 Thankfully the companion orbiter has gathered detailed information about the surface around the landing site and telemetry data shows exactly where and how the lander is positioned.

-You update your simulation with the data and step into \textsc{RiftSketch} to survey the situation.
+You update your simulation with the data and step into RiftSketch to survey the situation.
 After assessing the lander's options, you iterate on possible solutions, first by using hand gestures to manipulate a possible path and scale thrust settings, and then the keyboard to refine the code.
-With each solution, you observe the lander's behavior inside \textsc{RiftSketch}.
+With each solution, you observe the lander's behavior inside RiftSketch.
 You walk around the lander to inspect its position after each maneuver, leaning in to ensure that its feet are planted firmly in the regolith, and zooming out to an orbital view to verify that its new position maintains a line-of-sight to the orbiter on this lob-sided comet.

-Finally, after having run the simulation dozens of times in \textsc{RiftSketch}, you pass the software on to review.
+Finally, after having run the simulation dozens of times in RiftSketch, you pass the software on to review.

 ### Code Review
-\textsc{Immersion} represents methods as code fragments similarly to Code Bubbles~\cite{Bragdon:CodeBubbles} and displays groups of fragments as piles on the floor like BumpTop~\cite{Agarawala:BumpTop}.
+Immersion represents methods as code fragments similarly to Code Bubbles~\cite{Bragdon:CodeBubbles} and displays groups of fragments as piles on the floor like BumpTop~\cite{Agarawala:BumpTop}.
 Piles can be expanded into a more detailed ring for an overview and detail visualization~\cite{Shneiderman:InfoVisTaxonomy}.

 // TODO: add pic of Immersion

 #### Spatial Reasoning
-The reviewer initially sees the active fragment in the center of the screen (see Figure~\ref{fig:Immersion}) with other relevant fragments distributed around the floor in piles.
+The reviewer initially sees the active fragment in the center of the screen with other relevant fragments distributed around the floor in piles.
 Reviewers use spatial cognition to judge the relevance of piles by how far away the pile is as well as the size of the pile.
 The reviewer is able to scan the labels of the piles and number of fragments in each pile to quickly verify if each pile is indeed relevant.

-\textsc{Immersion} divides the floor into sections based on packages of the system and color codes the sections to indicate how much that package has been modified by the code under review.
+Immersion divides the floor into sections based on packages of the system and color codes the sections to indicate how much that package has been modified by the code under review.
 By walking between packages, we expect reviewers to have better mental models due to the increased usage of spatial reasoning.
 Similarly, we expect that reviewers would be able to more easily recall review details after the review since the spatial elements of their brains were more engaged.

-//\textsc{Immersion} uses semantic zoom to make method names readable even when at the back of the ring and the fragments retain a scaled height enabling the reviewer to approximate its length.
+//Immersion uses semantic zoom to make method names readable even when at the back of the ring and the fragments retain a scaled height enabling the reviewer to approximate its length.

 ### Gesture Interaction
 Reviewers can make a grabbing motion to select a pile and then can pull their hand up to transform the pile into a ring of fragments for more detailed inspection.